neoben/Tiny-Audio-Cataloguer/README.md

 # README #
-Tiny Audio Cataloguer is a small Python3 tool useful to catalogue and organise audio file based on embedded meta tags such as artist, album and track.
+Tiny Audio Cataloguer is a small Python3 tool useful to catalogue and organize audio file based on embedded meta tags such as artist, album and track.

 ### Dependencies ###